shuchismita-anwar/face-detection/README.md

 # Face Recognition and Analysis System

 A modern web application that combines advanced face detection, recognition, and analysis capabilities using both JavaScript and Python technologies.
 The system provides real-time face detection, age and gender estimation, and expression analysis.
+It also provides bounding boxes around detected faces and uses a trained model to identify the person's name.

+## 🔄 Concurrency & Secure File Handling

+The application is enhanced to ensure the secure and efficient handling of concurrent requests.
+Unique IDs are generated using **crypto**, and **multer** has been modified to use unique filenames for all uploads, ensuring unique file paths for processed images and face data.
+Temporary files are automatically cleaned up after processing, preventing conflicts between requests.
+The backend has been made to pass unique IDs to both face-detection.js and main.py.
+The face-detection.js script accepts face data paths as command-line arguments, uses the provided unique paths for outputs, and includes enhanced error handling.
+Similarly, main.py has been updated to accept a unique ID parameter, generate unique filenames for outputs, and improve face data handling with robust error handling and reporting. **There is no queue system so it allows images to be processed immediately upon upload.** All images are processed in parallel using separate fetch requests, with individual loading and error states maintained for each image.
+Results are displayed as soon as processing is completed, making the application faster and more efficient.
+These improvements ensure that the backend can handle concurrent requests without file conflicts while maintaining accurate face recognition logic and optimal performance.

 ![Face Detection Demo](path_to_demo_image.gif)